Pyligent/Pyligent.github.io/_posts/2019-03-30-lightGBM_XGBoost.md

 ## Light GBM model vs XGBoost Model

 In this blog, I have summarized the two most high performance tree models: Light GBM and XGBoost.
 Also I use the Census Income dataset to verified their performance and baisc usages.
-You can reference the juypter [notebook](https://nbviewer.jupyter.org/github/Pyligent/lightGBM_vs_XGBoost/blob/master/Light%20GBM%20vs%20xgboost%20Model.ipynb).
+You can reference my juypter [notebook here](https://nbviewer.jupyter.org/github/Pyligent/lightGBM_vs_XGBoost/blob/master/Light%20GBM%20vs%20xgboost%20Model.ipynb).

 ### 1.Light GBM model